naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Eris Shocked: H-Huh wh-

-The car swerves off road, the trio screams as the car drives nearly off the hill but Nadine hits the breaks on time.
+%The car swerves off road, the trio screams as the car drives nearly off the hill but Nadine hits the breaks on time.

 Eris Shocked: Ugh...
 What happened?